Chetan51423/Crav-Cart/Readme.md

 ->it goes in a chaning and increase if e have larger application

 >![DIsadvanteage of props drilling]
-> it makes out code messy // if props drilling make the chain of lest say more than 5 then we might end up with passing props to childs even they didn't need it.
+> it makes out code messy // if props drilling make the chain of let's say more than 5 then we might end up with passing props to childs even they didn't need it.
 > If we made change in one of the prop ...then it will made all the child components of parent to render again to which we have pass our props.

 2) How can we pass props to our parent